coralogix/protofetch/README.md

 To support https when `2FA` is enabled you must generate a personal access token and set it as the password.
+The following permissions are suficient when creating the token.

 ![GitHub personal access token](readme-images/github-personal-access-token.png)